-Located in Breda and Goes, we have been working on leadership in sports for more than twenty-five years.
+Located in Goes, we have been working on leadership in sports for more than twenty-five years.
 We are proud to be the number one secondary vocational education in sports in the Netherlands!

 Level 2: Sport and Exercise assistant